gaboesquivel/about-lift/readme.md

 # LIFT: A Community for Knowledge Sharing

+_LIFT is an experimental community project, we are currently validating the following ideas._

 LIFT token powers an ecosystem with courses and a freelance marketplace with an initial focus on latam.

 You can earn LIFT tokens as you learn once you pass the proofs of knowledge.